xdmushui/partner-center-sdk/develop/get-a-list-of-orders-by-customer-and-billing-cycle-type.md

 - Partner Center for Microsoft Cloud Germany
 - Partner Center for Microsoft Cloud for US Government

 Gets a collection of Order resources that correspond to a given customer and billing cycle type.
-Note that there is a delay of up to 15 minutes between the time an order is submitted and when it will appear in a collection of a customer's orders.​
+There is a delay of up to 15 minutes between the time an order is submitted and when it will appear in a collection of a customer's orders.​

 ## Prerequisites